Kiichigo-cc/assisted-assignments/README.md

 ---

+License

+ISC License

+Copyright (c) 2025 TD3A

+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+---

 # Support and Contact Information
 Please send any questions you have about the project or implementation to any of our team members who worked on this project: